microsoft/Tools-for-Health-Data-Anonymization/README.md

   }
 }
 ```
-To generalize age fields of Condition resource using expression to define the range mapping.
+To generalize age fields of Condition resource using expression to define the range mapping
 ```json
 {
   "path": "condition.onset.value as Age",